groundhoggwp/groundhogg/README.txt

 * TWEAKED Changed verbiage of **Primary User** to **Primary Contact Owner** for better clarity.
 * TWEAKED If the **Primary Contact Owner** is defined all new contacts will have the owner ID of that contact set by default unless it is otherwise changed.
 * TWEAKED When contacts are being added manually or imported the contact owner will be automatically set to the current user unless otherwise specified.
+* TWEAKED Improved sync of first, last, and email between user records and contact records.
+* TWEAKED When using an existing email as a template the `from user` will be copied instead of set to the current user.
 * FIXED `key` param conflict with EDD.
 * FIXED the sync users tool will re-sync already synced users and contacts.
 * FIXED Reporting not loading when script debug is enabled.